Richard Williams (animator): 1960s: Richard Williams Animation, film titles, and commercials

 The critical and financial success of Williams's next short, Love Me, Love Me, Love Me (1962), which was narrated by Kenneth Williams, enabled him to establish his own company, Richard Williams Animation Ltd. He made the short film A Lecture on Man that same year.
 Richard Williams Animation Ltd. eventually completed over 2,500 TV commercials, and won numerous awards, at its home at 13 Soho Square in Soho, London.

-In 1965, he made the short film The Dermis Probe, and also animated the title sequences to What's New Pussycat?
+In 1965, he made the short film The Dermis Probe, based on on Idries Shah's retelling of the Blind men and the elephant, and also animated the title sequences to What's New Pussycat?
 (1965).
 In 1966, he animated the titles for A Funny Thing Happened on the Way to the Forum.
 Also in 1966 a television documentary, The Creative Person, was made about his life and work.
 In 1967, he completed the short film Sailor and the Devil, mainly animated by the illustrator Errol Le Cain, and also animated the title sequence for Casino Royale.

 In 1968 his studio won accolades for the animated segments in Tony Richardson's epic feature film about the Crimean War, The Charge of the Light Brigade (1968), which Williams described as "the best job I ever had".
 Film critic Vincent Canby described Williams' work as “marvellous animated line drawings, done in the style of patriotic mid-19th-century cartoons".

 In the mid-1960s, Williams began work on the personal project that he intended to be “the best animated feature ever”, based on the tales of Mulla Nasrudin, and initially titled Nasrudin.
 The project evolved over time and in 1973 he would settle on a new story and title, The Thief and the Cobbler.

 In the late 1960s and early 1970s, Williams hired and brought to London a number of the great Hollywood animators from the 1930s, elderly men who were by then nearing retirement.
 These included Art Babbitt (Goofy), Grim Natwick (Betty Boop), and Ken Harris (Wile E. Coyote).
-Babbitt, in particular, gave masterclasses at 13 Soho Square, training a new generation of animators.
+Babbitt, in particular, gave masterclasses at Williams' studio at 13 Soho Square, training a new generation of animators.

 Following the 1967 release of Disney's The Jungle Book, Williams first met master animator Milt Kahl, with whom he would become friends.
 Kahl had animated Shere Khan, the tiger, and Williams knelt down to polish his shoes.
 But Kahl said to him: “You can stop cleaning my shoes because you draw better than I do; but then you can clean them some more because you can't animate.”

 TV commercials provided Richard Williams Animation with its main source of income.
 Although Williams despised the form, director Clive Donner persuaded him to raise his game.
 Following a successful commercial for Guinness beer, set in London's Royal Albert Hall, which won multiple awards, William's studio became well known for commercials, bringing characters such as Cresta Bear to life.